InfinityScripter/InfinityScripter/README.md

 ## About Me

-I'm a passionate frontend developer with experience in building dynamic and responsive web applications using modern technologies like **Angular**, **React**, and **Vue.js**.
+I'm a passionate frontend developer with experience in building dynamic and responsive web applications using modern technologies like **Angular**, **React**.
 I love turning complex problems into simple, beautiful, and intuitive designs.

 ## Languages and Tools:
 <p align="left">